yukl-c/HTML5-CSS-JavaScript-Weather-Rendering/README.md

 - only allow to choose 1 aspect of weather showing in graph in task 2.
 - Able to change the chart color to red as red is opposite to blue, the original chart color-> compare the change easily
 - Able to change the chart style from bar graph to line graph to compare easily in styles.
+- including my heading, footer and background in PHP.